Orange Tree House Wedding Photograph

 Just after lunchtime, I arrived a bit early, like usual, to take photos of the venue space and decor before the guests arrived, and some of the guests when they arrived.
-Some finishing touches were being made in the ceremony room, which was nothing short of stunning - some beautiful flowers by Anita’s Fabulous Flowers and also Mandalay Weddings’ lighting.
+Some finishing touches were being made in the ceremony room, which was nothing short of stunning - some beautiful flowers by Anita’s Fabulous Flowers and also Mandalay lighting.

-Scottish Style Wedding Photos in Northern Ireland
+Scots Wedding Photos in Northern Ireland

-Back to the ceremony, as Harris Piping was piping Scottish music, kilted out at the entrance when the groom arrived with the best man in David Andrews Wedding Cars, both in Harris Kilts, so we photographed a couple of pictures at the front, as well as a couple with the piper too.
+Back to the ceremony, as Harris Piping was piping Scottish music, kilted out at the entrance when the groom arrived with the best man in David Andrews, both in Harris Kilts, so we photographed a couple of pictures at the front, as well as a couple with the piper too.
 The groom and bestman are both from Northern Ireland, and the kilt was due to the bride’s side being from Scotland, I believe.
 At this point, more guests began to arrive as the ceremony was about to start.
-Ashley’s mum, dad and some relatives also arrived, so we took some wedding pictures with Harris Piping.
+Ashley’s mum, dad and some relatives also arrived, so we took some pictures with Harris Piping.
 The piper was only there for a short time, so it was better to take a few too many at this stage.

-Wedding Photographer Newtownards
+Wedding Photographer Newtownards and further afield

 Orange Tree House Wedding Photos

 After the marriage register signings, we took photos at the table with the new bride and groom and then added in minister Gary Haire, too.
 We then invited Ashley’s parents up, then the best man and maid of honour too.
-I grabbed a quick kissing-type photo at the end of the aisle when they were walking out, followed by the maid of honour and best man and Ashley’s parents, too.
+I grabbed a quick kiss at the end of the aisle when they were walking out, followed by the maid of honour and best man and Ashley’s parents, too.
 Everyone headed to the lounge, where the bride and groom were casually chatting with the guests.

 At the reception and before dinner, there were a few speeches, including the groom's, the best man's, and the bride’s father's, which were all good fun to capture.
-Afterwards, we got a couple of photos before the staff and manager needed to turn over (as in change) the room for the dancing and evening reception.
-Everyone made their way to the lounge for drinks, where I took more casual photos of the guests at this point.
-I asked Ashley at some point throughout the wedding day where the guests stayed overnight, and she told me hotels and B&Bs within driving distance, so close by.
+Afterwards, we got a couple before the staff and manager needed to turn over (as in change) the room for the dancing and evening reception.
+Everyone made their way to the lounge for drinks, where I took more casuals of the guests at this point.
+I asked Ashley at some point throughout the day where the guests stayed overnight, and she told me hotels and B&Bs within driving distance, so close by.

 I met Gaz DJ, bringing in his gear and equipment at the entrance before the couple’s first dance.
 It didn’t take Gareth Ingram long to get set up for the first dance, and he brought some props, a selfie booth and a great selection of music.
 I was looking forward to capturing the dances.

 The first dance commenced as Ashley and Jake took to the dance floor with Gerry Rafferty as their first song as husband and wife, and I made sure I photographed plenty of variations to get different angles and reactions from the guests.
 When finished, there was a father and daughter dance followed by the bridal party joining in, and then some of the guests, too.
-As the wedding photographer, I stayed for a little while as a few were getting up for the dance, as the dancing is great, too.
-A fabulous wedding, and I wish you all the best with your future together.
+I stayed for a little while as a few were getting up for the dance, as the dancing is great, too.
+A fabulous day, and I wish you all the best with your future together.

-Wow, what can I say about the wedding venue that hasn’t already been said before about this perfect setting?
+Wow, what can I say about the venue that hasn’t already been said before about this perfect setting?
 The venue is truly amazing.
-Nestled in Greyabbey, the venue is beside the ocean, so you could get some wedding photos beside the water if the weather is good.
+Nestled in Greyabbey, the venue is beside the ocean, so you could get some beside the water if the weather is good.
 The venue itself is not massive and not too small, and is within driving and possibly within walking distance of some local hotels.
 The main room can hold 100+ guests and is for the ceremony (if you have it here) and also the reception, including dancing.
 There is a large area beside the moon where guests can go to let the staff change the room.
-There are plenty of areas in Grey Abbey for other photos, too and plenty of local hotels.
-On the wedding morning, a hairstylist and makeup artist will play an important role in preparing the bride and the bridal party for the big day.
+There are plenty of areas in Grey Abbey too and plenty of local hotels.
+On the morning, a hairstylist and makeup artist will play an important role in preparing the bride and the bridal party for the big day.

 Previous